chrisblackburn/vagrant-dev/README.md

 Made Vagrant
 ============

-Vagrant will give you virtualised a development environments running Ubuntu 14.04 that supports the technologies we employ.

-The VM is provisioned via Chef to ensure dependencies are kept up to date across out development estate.
+Out of the box, this will use a pre-built vagrant development box, running Ubuntu 14.04, which has already been provision with Chef.

 Installation
 ============
  1. Download [VirtualBox](https://www.virtualbox.org/)
  2. Download [Vagrant](http://www.vagrantup.com/)
- 3. Install librarian: `sudo gem install librarian`
- 4. Install librarian-chef: `sudo gem install librarian-chef`
- 5. Clone the git repistory: `git clone https://github.com/madebymade/vagrant-dev.git`
+ 3. Clone the git repistory: `git clone https://github.com/madebymade/vagrant-dev.git`
- 6. Run librarian to download the required cookbooks:`librarian-chef install`
- 7. Start Vagrant: `vagrant up`
+ 4. Start Vagrant: `vagrant up`
- 8. If it doesn't do it automatically, provision the machine using Chef: `vagrant provision`

 What's in the box?
 ==================